 Canon Inc. became a member of the RBA in December 2019.
 The RBA is a non-profit organisation which was founded in 2004.
 It supports the rights and well-being of workers and communities worldwide affected by the global supply chain.
 Canon conducts self-inspections using RBA's Self-Assessment Questionnaire at its domestic and overseas production sites to confirm that there is no risk of forced labour or unreasonable restrictions on movement.
+In 2022, 57 production sites in major business areas were assessed using RBA's SAQ and 16 sites in Japan and abroad underwent external audits by RBA.
+The audits results concluded non-conformance due to differences between requirements of RBA code of conduct and local laws and company policies.
+"Nonconformances" were corrected by revising relevant policies and procedures at Canon Inc. A number of group companies adopted their policies according to the headquarters revision, following best practice.
+Canon will continue to monitor issues raised.

-Canon is committed to further improving its corporate social responsibility within the supply chain by supporting the RBA Code of Conduct and utilising a range of RBA training and assessment tools.
+Canon is committed to comply with the RBA Code of Conduct by utilizing a range of RBA training and assessment tools to further improve its corporate social responsibility within the supply chain.